 I took my favorite photos from their wedding album and placed them in a simple layout.
 I also took elements to use as a background, like the lace that made up my mother’s bridal dress.

 Lastly, I put in a few of their carefree honeymoon pictures to end it.
 I could have added so much more, but I wanted to keep it simple and poignant.
 I chose the rich and thicker silk paper to tell their story.
 I kept everything in black and white.
-I chose the grey fabric photo book to house their love story.
+I chose the grey fabric photo book to house their love story with silver debossing showing the year they were married.

 My mom and dad’s story is not necessarily unique, but it’s their story.
 It’s a story and love that needs to be told and shared.
 Now through my photo book, I know their story is safe and will be there for the next generation.